vlang/v/CONTRIBUTING.md

 The V compiler is modular, and can be used by other applications.
 It is located in `cmd/v/` and `vlib/v/`.

+The most important and usefult command to remember when working on the V compiler is `v self`.
+It rebuilds the V compiler.

+Be careful, if you introduce a breaking change and rebuild V, you will no longer be able to use V to build itself.
+So it's a good idea to make a backup copy of a working compiler executable.

+But don't worry, you can always simply run `make`, it will download the C version of the compiler and rebuild it from scratch.

 The main files are:

 1. `cmd/v/v.v`.
 The entry point.